SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 ------

 - **num_kgrid(3)** (integer, 3d)
-   Number of grids discretizing
+   Number of k-points (grid points of k-vector) discretizing the Brillouin zone.
-   the Brillouin zone.
+   Each component must be even.

 - **file_kw** (character, 3d)
    Name of a file for flexible k-point sampling.
-   This file will be read if ``num_kgrid`` are smaller than 1.
+   This file will be read if ``num_kgrid`` is smaller than 1.

 &tgrid